Burns Surgeon Perth

 Types of burns

-Burns can be divided into two main types based on how deep they go into your skin.
+Burns can be classified into two main types based on their depth:

 Superficial burns: Common injuries following hot water scalds and flash burns from the bbq.